richardfm77/richardfm77/README.md

 - 💻 I am a student of computer science at the Faculty of Sciences UNAM.

-- 💼 I'm currently looking for work experience in java development.
+- 💼 I am currently working as a Full-Stack programmer.

 - 📕 I have good knowledge in discrete mathematics, probability and statistics, and I have good foundation in computer science.